coderefinery/manuals/lesson-design.md

 be able to have more frequent exercises.

 One of your other primary goals should be to make your exercises *relevant*.
 Abstract will lead to disconnection.
+Most lesson designers work at a higher level of abstraction than their students.
 Connect the exercises to the real world.
 Also, can you tell a complete story with exercises?
 (Remember, in backwards lesson design, the exercises form the story of the lesson.)

-Remember that not every exercise has to be long.
-Try to have frequent short exercises to get immediate feedback, with some long ones.
+There are three types of "action":
+* **Exercise**: Learners do these themselves during a quite time.
+  They can focus, read, and figure things out.
+These are good but make them long.
+These should be in as long sessions as possible, so learners have time to focus.
+A five or even ten minute exercise is almost zero time to think.
+  * Subtype: **Questions** which you ask the learner and they answer via the Notes.
+These can be short and during your talking.
+* **Demos**: The instructor do something and explain it why doing.
+  These can be good, but you need to remember to go slow enough for learners to follow, and they aren't very interactive.
+* **Type-along** is where instructors do something and learners are expected to follow along at the same time.
+This sounds like a good idea, but there are just so many things that can go wrong, and if someone gets behind, the lose it all.
+They can work if you give an exercise doing the same things right after, and make it clear "what I am typing is the next exercise, so you don't need to follow along".

 Good exercises are the most important factor in a good lesson.
 Even if you are preparing the rest of the lesson mostly alone, consider a